curatorsigma/coe-rs/README.md

 }
 ```

-You can find a real-world application of `libcoe` in [churchtools-ta-sync](https://github.com/curatorsigma/churchtools-ta-sync).
+You can find a real-world application of `coe-rs` in [churchtools-ta-sync](https://github.com/curatorsigma/churchtools-ta-sync).
 Where we continually push data from an sqlite database to CMIs.

 # The CoE protocol